Best RRSP Investments for Canadians In 2024

 Pay Down Your Mortgage or Invest In RRSPs

 You may be wondering if it’s better to put extra money towards your mortgage principle or invest it in RRSPs to reduce your taxable income.
-The decision has become even more challenging given the sharp rise in interest rates in 2022.
+The decision has become even more challenging given the sharp rise in interest rates in 2024.

 If you have credit card debt at 20% interest, your focus should be on paying off that debt rather than boosting your RRSP contributions.
 On the other hand, it may be better to fund your registered retirement savings plan instead of applying extra payments to your low-interest mortgage or home equity line of credit.
 That is if you still have a low-interest rate on your mortgage.

-For most people, their mortgage is something that they will be paying for 20 or 25 years, and, until 2022, mortgage interest rates have been low for over a decade.
+For most people, their mortgage is something that they will be paying for 20 or 25 years, and, until 2022, mortgage interest rates had been low for over a decade.
 Ignoring your retirement savings during your working years means less potential for growth, and possibly not having enough income in your golden years.

 The bottom line is that it depends on several factors.
 What is your mortgage rate?
 What are your income level and marginal tax rate?
 Will you have enough money to retire at your current savings level?
 If you’re unsure, an accountant or investment advisor can help you make an informed decision.